 F02C 3/06 - Gas-turbine plants characterised by the use of combustion products as the working fluid having a turbine driving a compressor the compressor comprising only axial stages

-An aircraft is provided defining a longitudinal direction, a lateral direction, and a longitudinal centerline extending along the longitudinal direction, the aircraft including: a body; a pair of wings extending outward from the body along the lateral direction, each wing of the pair of wings defining a leading edge; and a propulsion system comprising a first engine and a second engine spaced from one another along the lateral direction, the propulsion system further comprising a first thrust vectoring system operable with the first engine and a second thrust vectoring system operable with the second engine.
+A blended wing aircraft is provided defining a longitudinal direction, a lateral direction, and a longitudinal centerline extending along the longitudinal direction, the blended wing aircraft comprising: a body defining a leading portion; a pair of wings extending outward from the body along the lateral direction, each wing of the pair of wings defining a leading edge; and an icing management system comprising a distribution module and a plurality of icing management modules in thermal communication with the leading portion of the body, the leading edges of the pair of wings, or both, the distribution module in selective communication with each of the plurality of icing management modules to alternatingly activate the plurality of icing management modules.

 The present disclosure is generally related to aircraft having one or more unducted fan propulsors at locations within specific regions relative to an airfoil, such as a wing or horizontal stabilizer.
 More specifically, the specific regions are located where there is a relatively higher pressure air flow beneath the wings or above a horizontal stabilizer.
 That higher pressure air flow can be utilized to provide increased thrust from the unducted fan propulsor.